Mayor announces mask requirement for East Baton Rouge to begin July 3, clarifies guidelines

 B. The Baton Rouge Police Department is authorized to enforce this order as follows:

 i.
-Upon the report of a first violation and visit by rhe Baton Rouge Police Department, a courtesy notification will be issued.
+Upon the report of a first violation and visit by the Baton Rouge Police Department, a courtesy notification will be issued.

 ii.
 Upon the report of a second violation and visit by the Baton Rouge Police Department, a documented warning will be issued.